1940 Auckland Rugby League season: Semi finals

 Ponsonby fielded one of their best backlines in several seasons with a mix of youth and experience with three future New Zealand league or union representatives and two former ones.
 Arthur Kay in the five eighths was outstanding for Ponsonby, scoring three tries and kicking seven goals for a personal haul of 23 points, one of the largest for many years in senior club league in Auckland.
 The Herald said it was one of the best exhibitions seen at Carlaw Park for many years.
-With him in the backs was Brian Riley at centre three-quarter, a team mate since they both made their Ponsonby debuts in 1933.
+With him in the backs was Brian Riley at centre three-quarter, a teammate since they both made their Ponsonby debuts in 1933.
 Riley scored four tries, two of which came from brilliant combination with Kay.
 Behind them at fullback was a third grade player named Scott who "showed the coolness of a veteran and never put a foot wrong all day".
 The player referred to was Bob Scott who switched to rugby union during the war years while involved with the military and would go on to become a well known All Black who played 52 times for them including 17 tests.
 Roy Nurse also played well on the wing as did Carr, while Len Jordan at first five eighths also made some "fine openings".
 In the forward pack, Edgar Morgan made his first appearance of the season after first playing for Ponsonby in 1936.
 He was over 13 stone in weight "and excels in open play".

 Phelan Shield

 Round 2

 The North Shore v Newton game at Devonport Domain doubled as a championship match which had concluded weeks earlier but was needed to confirm final placings in order to find the Stormont Shield opponent for Richmond.
 Jack Hemi scored all of Manukau's points from the boot with five penalties.
-With the scores tied 10-10 at the end of the game Manukau and Marist played an extra five minutes each way but were unable to break the deadlock which forced a replay the following weekend which Manukau won comfortably.
-Jack Smith "was easily the best player on the field" in North Shore's comfortable 33-15 win over Newton and he "worried the opposition repeatedly with his strong and elusive running".
+With the scores tied 10–10 at the end of the game Manukau and Marist played an extra five minutes each way but were unable to break the deadlock which forced a replay the following weekend which Manukau won comfortably.
+Jack Smith "was easily the best player on the field" in North Shore's comfortable 33–15 win over Newton and he "worried the opposition repeatedly with his strong and elusive running".
 Ted Scott, their regular loose forward played out of position at halfback and was "slow" with the only other back to impress being Eric Chatham.
 In their forwards Tom Field, Zane-Zaninovich, and Clarrie Petersen were the hardest workers, showing "up spasmodically with clever dribbling and free handling".